Dr-Lab1/Labyrinthe-Payment/README.md

 Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

-**Gestion des dépendances**
+**Dependency management**

-Composer n'est pas un gestionnaire de paquets dans le même sens que Yum ou Apt.
-Oui, il s'occupe de "paquets" ou de bibliothèques, mais il les gère par projet, en les installant dans un répertoire (par exemple vendor) à l'intérieur de votre projet.
-Par défaut, il n'installe rien globalement.
-Il s'agit donc d'un gestionnaire de dépendances.
-Il supporte cependant un projet "global" par commodité via la commande global.
+Composer is not a package manager in the same sense as Yum or Apt are.
+Yes, it deals with "packages" or libraries, but it manages them on a per-project basis, installing them in a directory (e.g. vendor) inside your project.
+By default, it does not install anything globally.
+Thus, it is a dependency manager.
+It does however support a "global" project for convenience via the global command.

-Cette idée n'est pas nouvelle et Composer est fortement inspiré par <a href="https://www.npmjs.com/" target="_blank">npm<a/> de node et <a href="https://bundler.io/" target="_blank">bundler<a/> de ruby.
+This idea is not new and Composer is strongly inspired by node's <a href="https://www.npmjs.com/" target="_blank">npm<a/> and ruby's <a href="https://bundler.io/" target="_blank">bundler<a/> de ruby.

 <a href="https://getcomposer.org/doc/00-intro.md">La documentation officielle de Composer<a/>